FACE MASKS REQUIRED IN PUBLIC INDOOR SPACES ON CAMPUS. UPDATES

 It is necessary to apply for financial aid each year.
 Delay in filing your application for financial aid may result in a delay in receiving funds prior to classes beginning.
 If this occurs, students must have alternate funds available in order to make payments, or set up a payment plan, by the semester tuition due date.
 Because the financial aid process may involve several steps, it is important to allow up to six (6) to eight (8) weeks to complete the process.

-Shirley Brownell is available at BHSU-RC to answer questions and assist with all aspects of the financial aid process.
-She works closely with the Spearfish campus, acting as a liaison to ensure that each student’s particular needs are addressed with confidentiality.
-Please call her at (605) 718-4113, or email her at Shirley.Brownell@bhsu.edu for an appointment.
-Please call to verify if she available to meet with you on a walk‐in basis.
+A Financial Aid representative is available at BHSU-Rapid City at scheduled times, to answer questions and assist with all aspects of the financial aid process.
+Rapid City works closely with the Spearfish office to ensure that each student’s particular needs are addressed with confidentiality.
+Please contact Angela Faulkner at (605) 642-6829, or email her at Angela.Faulkner@bhsu.edu.
+Please call to verify their schedule in Rapid City.

 The Financial Aid Process*

 There are computers available at BHSU-RC for students without Internet access at home.
 Computer lab hours can be found HERE.

 FAFSA verification documents, and other financial aid documents, may be turned in to Shirley at BHSU-RC.

 2. Accepted financial aid in excess of tuition and fees on the BHSU electronic award letter